Inflation in Costa Rica

 Costa Rica - Inflation

-Inflation falls below Central Bank target range in January
+Inflation falls further below Central Bank target range in March

 Costa Rica Inflation Forecast

 Inflation should pick up in the coming months, particularly given this year’s switch to a value-added tax from a general sales tax and an expected acceleration in economic growth.
 FocusEconomics Consensus Forecast panelists expect inflation to end this year at 3.0%, which is down 0.1 percentage points from last month's forecast, and 3.2% in 2020.

 Costa Rica - Inflation Data

 |Inflation Rate (CPI, annual variation in %)||5.2||4.5||0.8||0.0||1.6|

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Costa Rica Central Bank and FocusEconomics calculations.